 When you’re making estimated payments, you have four dates to worry about.
 Although they’re called quarterly payments, each block you have to pay for is called a period, since they’re not split up into four even quarters.

-The deadlines for estimated payments in 2022 for each period are listed below.
-However, any deadlines that fall on a weekend or holiday will be pushed back to the next business day.
+The deadlines for estimated payments in 2023 for each period are listed below.

 - April 18th (for the period of Jan.
 1 to March 31)